Option of 100% online or weekday and weekend workshops ran every 4 weeks

 Workshop Day 2

-On day 4 of your personal training course you will deliver your one-on-one programme on a client of your choice.
+On day 2 of your personal training course you will deliver your one-on-one programme on a client of your choice.
 A client can include either a friend or a family member who will be required to attend the final personal training qualification assessment day for a period of 2 hours.
-This assessment will involve the delivery of a programme card for your Unit 5 Programme design and delivery for personal training case study, helping you fulfil your assessment for Step 6 of your Unit 5 Planning and instructing gym-based exercise unit.
+This assessment will involve the delivery of a programme card for your Unit 5 Programme design and delivery for personal training case study, helping you fulfill your assessment for Step 6 of your Unit 5 Planning and instructing gym-based exercise unit.

 By following the curriculum and learning pathway set out by CMS, you should have completed all assessments for the first five units of your level 3 personal trainer qualification.